dotnet/designs/proposed/SerializerGoals5.0.md

 </details>

 ## Object converter + code-gen
-This is simular to "Metadata provider code-gen" but includes exposing a new type of "object converter".
-This type of converter, however, exposes the raw reader\writer and has performance issues with Streams due to requiring read-ahead.
+This is similar to "Metadata provider code-gen" but includes exposing a new type of "object converter".
+This type of converter, however, exposes the raw reader and writer and thus has performance issues with Streams due to requiring "read-ahead" which means the JSON is ensured to be complete to the end of the current JSON level and not encounter end-of-buffer scenarios within a converter.

 # Code-Gen
-For the options that use code-gen there are several issues to discuss; this is covered in other documention but one open issue is to determine what Types to add code-gen for.
+For the options that use code-gen there are several issues to discuss; this is covered in [other documentation](https://gist.github.com/layomia/5221e73374fd74dc360e74731dacfdb5) but one open issue is to determine what Types to add code-gen for.
 The two basic approaches are automatic and explicit:
 - Automatic options:
-  - Look to calls to the serialzer and code-gen types passed to it (and all other Types reachable those roots).
+  - Look to calls to the serializer and code-gen the Types passed to it, and all other Types reachable from those roots.
-  - Generate code for all candidate types (concrete non-struct types?).
+  - Generate code for all candidate types such as concrete reference types.
   - ...
 - Explicit options:
   - Require an attribute to determine POCOs.